 The LC call number for books in this collection includes the suffix Kate.

 Shirley S. and Bernard Kazon Americana Collection

-Bernard Kazon, vice president of Eastland Shoe Corp., collected political works of early America as well as documents related to slavery.
-He and his wife donated their collection to USM in 1997.
-The Collection consists of printed items documenting American political history from the 18th-20th centuries, including books, pamphlets and documents, such as a broadside seeking a runaway slave.
-18th-20th centuries
+Bernard Kazon, vice president of Eastland Shoe Corp., collected political works of early America as well as documents related to slavery, sparked by a gift of political biographies from his wife, Shirley, and daughter.
+The Kazons donated their collection to USM in 1997.
+The Collection consists of printed items documenting American political history from the 18th-20th centuries, with the bulk dating from the 19th century concerning slavery and the civil war, including books, pamphlets, and broadsides.

-Edith C. Rice Collection of Children's Literature [LC call #] Rice
+Edith C. Rice Collection of Children's Literature

-Anne D. Williams Family Movable Book Collection
+Anne D. Williams Family Movable and Children's Book Collection

 Anne D. Williams is Professor Emerita of Economics at Bates College, Lewiston, Maine, who was interested in book illustration and paper engineering.
 The Collection dates from 1930s to the 2000s, but most of the books range from the 1980s and 1990s.
 The collection contains pop-up versions of well-known children’s books, environment, science, history, American contemporary culture, and artistic books.
 There are also instructional texts on creating movable books as well as a bibliography.

 The LC call number for books in this collection includes the suffix Williams.